SimonePY/HackerPY/README.md

 # HackerRank
-My own solutions for HackerRank python challenges.
+My own solutions for HackerRank Python challenges.

+# Usage

+You can this solution by registering and starting Python challenges in the [HackerRank](https://www.hackerrank.com/) website.